Creating Your PMP® Study Plan - The Complete Guide

 Stephen R. Covey, in his best-selling book The 7 Habits of Highly Effective People, famously stated: “Start with the end in mind.”
 Applying this concept to studying for and passing the Project Management Professional (PMP)® certification exam means understanding what material is covered on the exam, how the PMP® exam is structured to test your comprehension and knowledge, and developing and following a study plan.
 Starting with the end in mind allows you to treat your study plan like a project, maximize your time and resources, and increases your ability to get your PMP certification.

 In this article I am going to show you how to create your very own study plan.
 Step by step.
 We begin with a general overview and then quickly move on to nearly a dozen best practices that we have identified.
 You will know exactly what to do!

 But let me qualify this: No two people have the same experiences or expertise, nor does everyone learn in the same manner.
 Therefore, the best way to study for the PMP exam will be based on your personal learning likes and needs.
-Additionally, there is no reason to be overwhelmed at the prospect of developing study plan, as there are a wealth of resources available to exam candidates that allow you to mix and match resources fit to your specific needs, style of learning, and individual circumstances while you prepare for the exam.
+Additionally, there is no reason to be overwhelmed at the prospect of developing study plan, as there is a wealth of resources available to exam candidates that allow you to mix and match resources fit to your specific needs, style of learning, and individual circumstances while you prepare for the exam.

 Not the least of which is the wisdom gained from analyzing the lessons learned from thousands of successful PMP candidates that I have helped pass their PMP exam.
 The following tips and best practices summarize techniques successful exam candidates have used to leverage their time and resources to pass the PMP exam.